LOLITA ANALYSIS - PART SIX

 Crossfade to shot 423.

-I imagine they could have chosen a station or built a set station which was architecturally appropriate for Humbert looking out the bathroom window at the car.
+I imagine they could have chosen a service station or built a set station that was architecturally appropriate for Humbert looking out the bathroom window at the car.
 But instead here we have a station with no bathroom window where a bathroom window should be.
-You expect it to be there however, to satisfy Humbert's looking out the window.
+You expect it to be there, however, to satisfy Humbert's looking out the window.
+So, likely it's not noticed that there is no such bathroom window.

-We have a couple of reminders of Charlotte's accident at the gas station.
+At the gas station, we appear to have a couple of reminders of Charlotte's accident.
 One is the postal box, which was in front of the Haze household and where, in the book, Charlotte was headed to drop some mail when she was hit by the car.
 The other one is the army-like truck with the cloth top.
 This may be the same truck that passed by in the background as Humbert approached Charlotte's body.
+The only time Lolita has remarked, in the film, about wanting to stop at a gas station, was when she was wanting to call her mother, which is when Humbert told her that her mother was dead.
+This is the only time we see them at a gas station.

 423 LS of the car approaching and going around a curve in the desert.
 (2:02:49)